New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 New York’s Disabled, Aged or Blind (DAB) Medicaid provides healthcare coverage and long-term care services and supports to qualified New York residents who are disabled, aged (65 and older) or blind and live in the community.
 DAB Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
 DAB Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive healthcare coverage without wait.
 Access to long-term care benefits via DAB Medicaid depends on the availability of funds, programs and caregivers in the area where the beneficiary lives.
 DAB Medicaid is comparable to Aged, Blind, and Disabled (ABD) Medicaid in other states.

-DAB Medicaid beneficiaries who show a functional or medical need for long-term care benefits can receive at least some of those benefits through the Community First Choice Option (CFCO) or the Program of All-Inclusive Care for the Elderly (PACE).
+DAB Medicaid beneficiaries who show a functional or medical need for long-term care benefits can receive at least some of those benefits through three programs:

 1. New York Community First Choice Option (CFCO)

-New York’s Community First Choice Option (CFCO) provides long-term care benefits to DAB Medicaid recipients who require a Nursing Facility Level of Care but live in their own home, the home of a friend or family member or an assisted living residence, as long as that residence does not provide its own long term care benefits.
+New York’s Community First Choice Option (CFCO) covers long-term care benefits for DAB Medicaid recipients who require a Nursing Facility Level of Care but live in their own home, the home of a friend or family member or an assisted living residence, as long as that residence does not provide its own long term care benefits.

 CFCO benefits include home health aides, home modifications, meal delivery, transportation and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, laundry, medication management).
 These benefits can be provided by licensed caregivers, and CFCO beneficiaries also have the option to self-direct some of their benefits, like personal care assistance.
 This means they can hire caregivers of their choosing, including friends and family members, although spouses can not be hired as CFCO caregivers.